OpenGovIntelligence/opengovintelligence.github.io/content/pilots-individual/estonia.md

 * Helped train and educate students, government officials, and the public about the importance of Open Government Data
 * Led to the creation of a new public service design process being taught to public sector officials in Estonia

+## Lessons learned
+Some challenges were faced during the pilot leading to useful lessons learned:

+* financial motivation or availability of funding does not necessarily lead to higher levels or willingness to participate in co-creation
+* hence co-creation seems to require a high level of internal pressure or willingness by all parties in order to occur
+* a shift in the mindset from public service providers needs to occur, where the citizen moves from being viewed as a customer to being viewed as a collaborator
+* Open Government Data can indeed allow for any stakeholder to help drive and lead the co-creation of new services
+* applying the approach described in the OpenGovIntelligence framework did indeed help drive higher levels of co-creation and encourage the development of a more user centric service.